 Comprehensive Overview of Chemical Reactions

 Historically, the study of chemical reactions dates back to ancient times, with early civilizations using chemical transformations for processes like fermentation, dyeing, and metal extraction.
-However, a more systematic understanding emerged with the development of modern chemistry in the 18th and 19th centuries.
+Still, a more systematic understanding emerged with the development of modern chemistry in the 18th and 19th centuries.
 Scientists like Antoine Lavoisier and John Dalton laid the groundwork for understanding the quantitative aspects of chemical reactions, leading to the development of stoichiometry, which deals with the relationships between the amounts of reactants and products in a chemical reaction.

 Trends and Latest Developments in Chemical Reaction Studies